BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 This reflects the old communal mindset.
 Form an elitist group, furnish them with a shared mindset and the resources they need to live within that mindset, and you can surround them with an underclass.
 This elitism, somewhat paradoxically, correlates with esotericism and cults, because such individuals often believe themselves to be special or in possession of exclusive knowledge.
-Consequently, fascism, or any other ideology hinged on the idolization of a few individuals -- the very thing these individuals should vehemently oppose -- always looms ominously in the background.
+Consequently, fascism, or any other ideology hinged on the idolization of a few individuals---the very thing these individuals should vehemently oppose---always looms ominously in the background.

 Another example of this cultist tendency is the *effective altruism* movement, which seeks to maximize societal good effectively.
 The concept here is to optimize the well-being of others with mathematical precision, employing statistical reasoning.